mrucker/kpirl-kla/README.md

 				* given a collection of post-decision states return a random pre-decision state for each post-decision state according the transition probabilities of the MDP.
 				* given a state and a collection of actions return a random pre-decision state for each action according the transition probabilities of the MDP.
 			* s2p = a function with the following behavior:
 				* given a state and a collection of actions return a post-decision state for each action.
-(If one wants traditional Q-Learning the post-decision state s be (s,a))
+(If one wants traditional Q-Learning the post-decision state should be (s,a))

 	* \<domain\>_features
 		* Input:
-			* a string indicating whether the features are being used to approximate a reward function or value function
+			* a string indicating whether the features are being used to approximate a reward or value function
 		* Output:
-			* a function that accepts either a collection of either pre-decision or post-decision states and returns a feature vector for each state
+			* a function that accepts a collection of either pre-decision or post-decision states and returns a feature vector for each state

 	* \<domain\>_discrete
 		* Input:
 			* a string indicating whether the features are being used to approximate a reward function or value function
 		* Output:
 			* edges = a cell array of edges used to discretize state features (discretization is necessary for kla and kpirl only)
-			* partitions = a cell array of edge indexes in order to define partitions.
+			* partitions = a cell array of edge indexes which define partitions.
 By default all edges belong to one partition.

 	* \<domain\>_episodes
 		* Input:
 			* there is no input for this function
 		* Output:
 			* r2e = a function with the following behavior:
-				* given nothing return a cell array of expert trajectories used in IRL
+				* given nothing return a cell array of observed expert trajectories for IRL
 				* given a reward return sample trajectories that are approximately optimal

 	* \<domain\>_parameters
 		* Input:
 			* p_in -- a struct that will be used to change the current parameters.
 This input is optional.
 Without it the current parameter struct will be returned unchanged.
 		* Output:
 			* p_out -- a struct containing the parameters for the current domain.
-This function needs to persist the paramters from call to call in order to work properly.
+This function should persist the paramters from call to call in order to work properly.
 The example domains do this via matlab's `persistent` command though it could be done other ways if necessary.

 ## Algorithm Parameters